VarsouPenny/audio-fingerprint/README.md

 Given a set of peaks and the time differences between them, Dejavu creates several hashes, which constitute the unique fingerprints for the particular track [10].
+#### Configurable parameters
+Based on the manual written for Dejavu, several parameters can be configured.
+The overview of parameters and their effects is available in Table 3.
+Most of the configurable parameters present similar tradeoffs.
+If they are set such that more information is stored, the fingerprints take up more storage space and the matching will be more computationally expensive.
+The upside to such configuration, however, would be better accuracy in matching, as there will likely be fewer collisions of different songs in terms of identical or similar fingerprints.
+Knowing the parameters and their trade-offs, it may be possible to configure these parameters to improve the benchmark score based on its results.
+#### Performance
+##### Recall
+The developer of Dejavu has tested the framework in different experimental setups.
+Perhaps the experiment most significant for this research was the one testing microphone-recorded queries that were captured in the presence of humming and talking.
+The results showed that with only 1 second of a random part of the song, Dejavu can identify it correctly in 60% of the cases.
+Queries with lengths between 2 and 4 seconds were identified with recall above 95%.
+In the last two test categories of 5 and 6 seconds, all queries were identified correctly [10].
+Given that these queries were noisy and still identified correctly by Dejavu, there is a reason to expect the framework to provide satisfactory performance when tested against the noise categories in the benchmark.
+##### Implementation speed
+In terms of fingerprinting, the performance bottleneck is the peak finding stage.
+However, according to the developer, the matching time that resulted from an experiment on one song with different query lengths was linear.
+The equation of the linear regression showed that matching time takes approximately 3-times as long as reading the song, with a small constant overhead [10].
+Generally, it is advised to make use of a local database, as this decreases latency in the total time of querying as opposed to using remote storage.
+## Results